ucsd-ccbb/VAPr/docs/index.md

 - `vcfs_gzipped`: Boolean.
 Only files with one vcf extension will be processed.
 If you are only analyzing one vcf, the file will not be bgzipped.
 If you are providing a directory or design file with multiple vcf files, they will be bgzipped and merged.
 If they are already bgzipped, please specify `vcfs_gzipped=True` and the bgzip step will be skipped.

-- `design_file`: The purpose of an optional design file is to accommodate VCF files scattered throughout a file system.
+- `design_file`: Path to design file.
+The purpose of an optional design file is to accommodate VCF files scattered throughout a file system.
 The design file must be set up as a CSV file with the first field name as "Sample_Names", where the column should be populated with full file paths to each VCF you wish to include in the analysis.
 We anticipate in the future to be able to accommodate meta-data as successive columns which would be included as sample information in each variant document.
 A sample design file:

             Sample_Names
             /path/to/file1.vcf